 Below is a better view of this full wall, which includes the door to the hall.
 We painted the doors and trim the same gray color (Mindful Gray by Sherwin Williams) as the board and batten and I love how it looks against the white painted walls (White Dove by Benjamin Moore).

 Click photo to shop:

 To help tie the space together, I put down this cozy, soft, rug that I love!
 I wanted an affordable rug that was made of a natural material, mostly white or off white, and soft feeling underfoot.
 After lots of rug research, I came across this rug and I love it so much, it’s the softest rug I’ve ever owned and the natural white color is perfect!
 I haven’t had any shedding issues with it so far even though it is made mostly of wool.

-We added DIY bookshelves to the reading nook that I love too!
+We added DIY kids bookshelves to the reading nook that I love too!
 They are my favorite DIY project in the space (besides the sign).
-I will be sharing the full tutorial soon for them!

 Also, I finished off this nook with a cute, nautical wall sconce.
 It came hard wired and I had my electrician turn it into a plug in light with a dimmer light switch.
 It helps provide a coastal vibe and I think it’s so cute!
 I debated spray painting it blue, but ended up leaving it black which ties in with the other oil-rubbed bronze hardware in the room.

 I totally love the whale stuffed animal on our DIY end table, he’s so soft and adorable!
 He definitely will need a name, but I’ll let our little guy name him and I guess I’ll just call him Mr. Whale in the meantime haha!